Our Sheets & Duvet Sets

 Always use a gentle cycle for your sheets as the regular setting can be too harsh on your sheets.
 For one set of sheets, we recommend setting the washer for a medium-sized load.

-Keep the temperate at a moderate level, we recommend at cold but anything below 105 degrees Fahrenheit should be fine.
+Keep the temperature at a moderate level, we recommend cold but anything below 105 degrees Fahrenheit should be fine.
 Avoid extremely hot water as it can be damaging to the cotton!

-Keep an eye on the spin cycle, since you’re only washing the sheets and nothing else - a full extended spin cycle is unnecessary.
+Keep an eye on the spin cycle, since you’re only washing the sheets and nothing else - a fully extended spin cycle is unnecessary.
 If possible, check halfway through the cycle to see if the majority of the moisture is out of the fabric already.
-If so, take them out for drying.
+If so, take them out to dry.

 Once the cycle is done and all the moisture is gone from the fabric.
 You can either leave them to dry naturally on a clothesline or use a dryer.
 We recommend the former.